Duloxetine and alcohol abuse

 • Experiencing blackouts or memory loss

-See also Duloxetine receptor binding
+See also Duloxetine euphoria

 If you or someone you know is exhibiting any of these signs, it is important to seek help immediately.
 Contact a healthcare professional or addiction specialist for guidance on the best treatment options available.